AngelTintaya/DataEngineering/README.md

 - Click External Data
 - Click Create External Location
 - Name it as: myextloc
+- Copy the url considering the container: datalake
 - In storage credential: Select the one that was created : atmcreds
 - Click in create
 - Now we can read or create data into that container